liranbg/BetweenUs/README.md

 That's it, the client should be up and running at this point.

 More information about running a react-native app on android can be found [here](https://facebook.github.io/react-native/)
+## Todo
+- [ ] Add Auto login with passphrase
+- [ ] Set long-polling to get automatical updates from server
+- [ ] Add in User-settings to change password and edit-email
+- [ ] An option to import\export private key
+- [ ] An option to leave\delete groups\transactions

+## Bugs:
+If you know about any bugs, let us know [here](https://github.com/liranbg/BetweenUs/issues/new)